A Totally Impractical Expat Interview #12: Mohana Rajakumar of A Day in Doha

 What’s next?
 Hopefully landing a literary agent and publishing a book about my experiences in Qatar.

-4 thoughts on “A Totally Impractical Expat Interview #12: Mohana Rajakumar of A Day in Doha”
+4 responses to “A Totally Impractical Expat Interview #12: Mohana Rajakumar of A Day in Doha”

 As an Arab living abroad, and who always identified with the Western culture, I’m a neither- here-nor-there kind of Arab.
 It’s an interesting experience, and a difficult one to explain.
 I hope to travel back to the Middle East (first stop Qatar) and see how well I can blend in as both Arab and Expat.
 Duality seems every immigrant’s simultaneous curse and blessing in life.